salemovic99/CalorieCalculatorApp/README.md

 ## Project Structure

     Controllers
-        CalorieCalculatorController.cs: Handles the logic for displaying the form and calculating the calories.
+        HomeController.cs: Handles the logic for displaying the form and calculating the calories.
     Models
-        CalorieCalculatorModel.cs: Represents the form data and calculation logic.
+        CalorieCalculator.cs: Represents the form data and calculation logic.
     Views
         Index.cshtml: The main view containing the form and result display.